-Games are always a great way to reinforce lessons.
+Games are a great tool to use for cause-and-effect lesson plans.
 As an added bonus, games can be played independently.
-When a student or two finishes early or has some free time, have them test their mastery of cause and effect by having them play free online games that will both challenge them and reiterate what you taught.
+When a student finishes early or has some free time, have them test their mastery of cause and effect by having them play free online games that will both challenge them and reiterate what you taught.
 Ice cream lovers in your class?
 Have them “scoop” the cause (the ice cream) and put in on the effect (the cone) with this game.
-Or, put students in teams and have them test their mettle in this game of cause-and-effect Jeopardy!.
+Or group students in teams and have them test their mettle in this game of cause-and-effect Jeopardy!

-Perhaps nothing exemplifies cause and effect better than an experiment.
+Perhaps nothing exemplifies fun and exciting cause-and-effect lesson plans better than an experiment.
 Come up with a list of quick, simple experiments to do, such as putting lots of air in a balloon or putting pennies on the wings of a paper airplane.
 Then, as a class or in small groups, work together to come up with a simple hypothesis, using the words highlighted above.
 For example: The plant will grow because we watered it consistently.
 Or: If we mix the colors yellow and blue, then we will make green.
 Help students see that the setup of the experiment is the cause and what happens (the result) is the effect.

 Want more articles like this?
 Subscribe to our weekly newsletters!